 One of his buddies showed Brian how to translate his military experience into skill descriptions that would apply to civilian positions.

 "For example, when I was moving equipment around Afghanistan, that job not only involved moving generators or vehicles, but more importantly involved logistics, security, project planning and coordinating of multinational teams to get the job done," Brian says.

 Interviewing was new to him, and Brian crashed and burned at first.
 "A lot of companies use behavioral interviewing," he says.
 "For instance, I was once asked to tell the interviewer about a time when I failed.
 I was speechless because I had no idea how to answer."

 Brian networked and researched, and it paid off.
-Four months before he separated from the military, Aetna offered him a spot in a leadership program for experienced finance professionals.
+Four months before he separated from the military, Aetna, a CVS Health Company offered him a spot in a leadership program for experienced finance professionals.
 He rotated through different jobs to learn the business areas and health care industry.
 He now manages accounting programs that were affected by the Affordable Care Act.

 Brian’s advice: "Use the resources, organizations and volunteers who are there to help you get a job.
 There are so many places you can turn to for help; make sure you use them!"